max628/react-native/README.md

-# MedSpa - React Native App
+# Booking Example - React Native App

 This app is the react native one using Firebase Realtime Database.